 Inmates have the right to be free from discrimination because of race, religion, genetics, sex, sexual orientation, gender identity, origin, creed, nationality, or disability.
 Correctional facilities shall treat inmates equally under all their policies and procedures.

-Observations: BCCC policy 307 and procedures are in compliance with the standard.
+BCCC policy 13.01 and procedures demonstrate compliance with the standard.

 Standard 090 Prohibition of Abuse and Harassment